Czinger 21C

-The Czinger 21C is a hybrid sports car developed using artificial intelligence and 3D printed by the American car manufacturer Czinger Vehicles.
-Manufacturing began in 2021, with a planned production run of 80 units and deliveries starting Q1 2023.
+The Czinger 21C is a hybrid sports car developed using 3D printing by the American car manufacturer Czinger Vehicles.
+Manufacturing began in 2021, with a planned production run of 80 units and deliveries starting Q4 2023, most expected to be delivered in 2024 according to founder Kevin Czinger.

 Presentation

-Designed, developed and built in Los Angeles, California, the Czinger 21C launches the new brand Czinger Vehicles named after its founder Kevin Czinger.
+Designed, developed and built in Los Angeles, California, the Czinger 21C launched the new brand Czinger Vehicles named after its founders Kevin and Lukas Czinger.
 The car was to be presented at the Geneva Motor Show in March 2020, but the show was canceled due to the COVID-19 pandemic.
 It was instead presented on March 11, 2020, in London during a special event.

 Czinger Vehicles will produce only 80 units in two configurations: a road variant and a track variant called "Lightweight Track".

 Technical characteristics

-The 21C has a driver's seat in the central position and an in-line passenger seat behind that of the driver, minimizing the width of the cockpit.
+The 21C has a driver's seat in the central position and an in-line, tandem passenger seat behind that of the driver, minimizing the width of the cockpit.

 The brake calipers and suspension components are combined into a single unit called the BrakeNode.